ariadne-cps/ariadne/doc/smt_solver_design.md

    the optimization is currently restricted to compiled SMT theory literals;
 4. robust support for polynomial and transcendental activations and dynamics;
 5. fast counterexample/witness discovery for CEGIS loops;
-6. elimination of algorithmic UNKNOWN outcomes on the declared bounded QF_NRA fragment within the solver's double-precision numerical contract, establishing the intended epsilon-complete decision behavior for that contract;
+6. characterize and minimize DP-resolution UNKNOWN outcomes on the declared bounded QF_NRA fragment, establishing two-outcome epsilon-complete behavior only for queries whose validated DP evaluation is demonstrably sufficient;
 7. only after those goals, broader language features such as richer SMT-LIB integration, quantifiers, or dedicated ODE solving.